You may have concerns about the wellbeing of person you care for, your wellbeing, or both.

 You can also speak to a dementia specialist Admiral Nurse at Dementia UK, tel: 0800 888 6687.

 We recognise that this unprecedented period of change and disruption is very difficult for many autistic people, and their families.
-For a range of resources and tips tailored for this time you can visit the National Autistic Society.
-Use their helpline enquiry form or email email@example.com.
+We have lots of information about autism and local services.

 Emotional health and wellbeing